 Many people experience symptoms of pain and stiffness during the cold weather.
 While many have always associated weather changes to body aches, studies have shown that posture and the atmospheric pressure could influence these reactions on the body.

-The information herein on "How Weather Can Trigger Pain" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How Weather Can Trigger Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.